Something big is coming to Liquibase OSS 5.0 — Learn more!

 With systems for governing and tracking database changes, teams can more easily maintain audit trails and ensure compliance and data security.
 This reliability is crucial for delivering accurate analytics and reporting, supporting better decision-making processes, and seamlessly integrating new data sources.

-In essence, the right way to manage database changes is to adopt methodologies and processes that already work – namely, DevOps and CI/CD principles adapted from application development pipelines.
+Tthe right way to manage database changes is to adopt methodologies and processes that already work – namely, DevOps and CI/CD principles adapted from application development.
 Databases, however, have state – they exist in a certain way at a certain time – and so making and undoing changes, or moving backward and forward, isn’t quite the same.

 Document the process

 The database change management process needs to be repeatable, consistent, and standardized.
-That’s what brings efficiency, observability, governance, and optimization into focus.
-Yet without documentation of the process, stakeholders, strategies, and more, the team has no baselines on which to improve upon.
+Without documentation of the process, stakeholders, and strategies, the team has no baseline on which to improve upon.
 This also feeds into training that keeps teams in line with vetted processes and ensures everyone understands their roles and responsibilities, which leads to smoother coordination and faster issue resolution.

 By documenting the process thoroughly, teams can continuously optimize, refining methodologies to improve overall efficiency and effectiveness.
 Process documentation also comes into play at the stage of automation implementation, when workflows can be mapped over and into tools that take the burden off humans while improving outcomes.